mcode/rems-admin/DockerDevSetupGuideForMacOS.md

 ```

 ### Debugging docker-sync application
-1. Select the Debugger Tab on the left side pannel of VsCode
+1. Select the Debugger Tab on the left side panel of VsCode
 2. From the drop down menu next to Run and Debug select **Debug All REMS Applications (Docker) (workspace)**.
-This is a compund debugger that combines all the other docker debuggers for all servers and applications in this workspace.
+This is a compound debugger that combines all the other docker debuggers for all servers and applications in this workspace.
 3. When finished debugging, simply hit the disconnect button to close out all debug sessions
 4. **Important**: Make sure to close out the **Launch Chrome in Debug Mode** task that gets open in the VsCode terminal space.
 This task launches chrome in debug mode in order to debug frontend applications in this workspace.
 This needs to be closed in order to run the debugger again next time, leaving it open will not properly start the frontend debuggers.